Professional

 What happens if I win a medical negligence claim?

 If you can prove that your injury was caused by negligent treatment, you may be eligible for financial compensation.
 Compensation for negligence is intended to reimburse you for the costs of your injury.
 It is not intended to punish the negligent party.
 The amount of money awarded in compensation reflects the level of pain and loss suffered, not the nature of the negligent treatment.
-Compensation may be paid for:

 general damages for pain and suffering and the loss of enjoyment of life